 The lion stopped in its tracks and looked about for its attacker.
 Raising its tawny head, it let forth a terrifying roar.
 Heracles hastily strung another arrow to his bow and fired again.
 This time the arrow struck the monster full in the chest — but, again, merely glanced off harmlessly.

 He wished to take the lion’s skin as a trophy, but found it proof against the sharpest knife.
 Finally, he discovered that he could rend it using the monster’s own claws.
 And so he fashioned a fine new cloak for himself, capable of turning aside the most deadly of blows, supplementing the protection afforded by the breastplate of Hephaestus.
-He even used the skin to wrap his wrists and ankles.
+He wrapped even his wrists and ankles in the skin.

 So, Heracles sought and found Atlas at that point where the sky almost meets the earth, on a high western mountaintop in the distant northerly land of Hyperborea.
 Atlas told Heracles that he did indeed know where the apples of the Hesperides could be found, but that they were guarded by a fierce serpent which no mortal could possibly defeat.
 He offered to fetch the apples for Heracles if the latter would but hold up the sky in his absence, and this the hero agreed to do.
 But when Atlas returned with the apples, he suggested that Heracles continue to hold up the sky for a while longer; he himself would deliver the prize to Tiryns in the hero’s stead.
 Smelling the Titan’s bad faith, Heracles acted as if he agreed, but asked Atlas to take the burden upon himself again just momentarily while he fetched some padding for his shoulders.
 Atlas, whose cunning was rather limited in effectiveness by his stupidity, agreed — whereupon Heracles took up the apples and scampered away, leaving the Titan behind to curse him ineffectually.